Research Associate - Ghashghaei Lab

-Essential Job Duties: The broad objective of the project is to investigate the function of genes and proteins in genetic mice developed and under development in the laboratory.
+Essential Job Duties: The broad objective of the project is to investigate the function of genes and proteins in genetic mice developed and under development in the laboratory as they related to ependymal function and their interactions with the neuroimmune system .
 The individual who fills this position will work independently on ongoing projects in the laboratory to collect data and analyze results and will independently support, develop, and design research activities supporting the lab.
 Main responsibilities include: Conducting experiments outlined by Dr. Ghashghaei and agreed upon with the candidate.
-Developing research methods involving recording, photo-documenting, interpreting and evaluating PCR- based genotyping data.
+Developing research methods involving various molecular, cell biological, mouse genetics, and imaging techniques.
 Advancing options for improving the quality of the experiments.
+Analysis of data and summarizing results in a timely manner.
 Participating in grant writing proposals or the facilitation of the grant writing process.
 Writing and publication of results and presentations within and outside NC State when appropriate.
 May co-present results with Principal Investigator at meetings and/or conferences.
-Supervising and training graduate students and temporary employees in the use of the mouse colony, including mouse handling and breeding procedures.
-Breeding and maintenance of genetic mice in our mouse colony.
+Supervising and training graduate students and temporary in various techniques and research approaches..
+Mouse colony management for mice relevant to the study.

 Department Required Skills: Strong verbal and written communication skills.
 Excellent organizational skills with strong attention to detail.
 Must be able to lift up to 30 pounds.